zombie-programmer-code/DA322_analysis_of_deep_learning_models_on_stock_prediction/README.md

 ---

 ## Repository Structure
-- `models/`: Implementations of ML/DL models.
+- `models/`: Implementations of ML/DL models and pre-trained models.
-- `data/`: Preprocessed stock data and historical datasets.
 - `notebooks/`: Jupyter notebooks for experiments and visualizations.
 - `results/`: Tables and prediction plots comparing MAE across models and sectors.